 It’s irresistible, even if there were, in the story of clan warfare in the Highlands, bigger massacres.
-This is where to go in Scotland for great scenery but - if you don’t feel like walking - then the the views are still great from the roadside.
+This is where to go in Scotland for great scenery.
+And if you don’t feel like walking then the views are still great from the roadside.

 Another mountain area in the west that makes the Scotland where to go for scenery list.
 The drive through Glen Shiel is another experience of wild green slopes disappearing upwards into grey rock (and hopefully not grey cloud).
 The road to Skye page has some more detail on Kintail.

 Well, they had to be in here, didn’t they?
 From Blaven to Glen Brittle, there are plenty of spiky horizons.
 And they say the view across Loch Scavaig to the Cuillins is simply the finest view in Scotland.

 (We’ve got that angle on the page where we ask if Skye is worth a visit.
 The pic below is of the Cuillins from the Glen Brittle road.)

 In this summary of scenic parts of Scotland, I have separated the specific views (see below) from the generally scenic areas.
 Upper Speyside, some of the Perthshire Glens, upper Deeside, chunks of Galloway, Knoydart, and quite a few more places should also be mentioned.
 It’s so subjective!

 Phew!
 Well, I don’t know about you, but I found the top part of this page pretty demanding – all that hiking to get a decent view in wild country.